thibaud-rohmer/PhotoShow-deprecated/README.markdown

 Save.

 You have secured your album.
 Now, if someone wants to see it, he will need to log in as a member of the group "family" or "jack".
 You may dring your glass of whiskey now.

+# Frequently Asked Questions

+### No photos and no albums (apart from the generated one)

+Check that your server has the rights to write into your main (PhotoShow) folder.
+If you're unsure, just set it right to 775.

+### My photos don't show up at all

+Try to restart your computer.
+Nah, just joking...
+Have you considered the fact that your photos may not be in the good directory ?
+You NEED to have two sub-levels inside the "photos" folder.

+### I am sure I have my photos in the right folder, but still...

+Ok ok...
+Check the rights of your photos and folders.
+You need to be able to read (r) the photos, and read and execute (rx) the folders.

+### My photos seem to show up, but no thumbnail

+If the "thumb" folder hasnt been created in your website, then check the rights for your PhotoShow folder (the main folder).

+If the "thumb" folder has been created, check the rights of the folders inside it...
+This may be the reason of the problem (but shouldn't happen).

+### Can a user log in as a member of several groups ?

+Yes, as long as the user doesn't close the website, all of the groups he has been logged as will remain valid.